 Ethnic tensions in Xinjiang have sometimes escalated into bloody confrontations like the July 2009 riots in the regional capital Urumqi that left hundreds dead.

-In another incident in December 2011, seven Uyghurs were killed in the province of Khotan.
+In another incident in December 2011, seven Uighurs were killed in the province of Khotan.
 They were accused of being “violent terrorists” on their way to “jihad training” in Kashmir.
 But the US-based Radio Free Asia said the group, which included women and children, was only trying to escape China so they could freely practice their religion.

 Link to Islam

-In all these episodes of violence, the Uyghurs' affiliation to Islam has become an excuse for blame, said Henryk Szadziewski of the Uyghur Human Rights Project.
+In all these episodes of violence, the Uighurs' affiliation to Islam has become an excuse for blame, said Henryk Szadziewski of the Uyghur Human Rights Project.
 Since 9/11, the situation has worsened, he said.

 “Islam has undergone a tough time in its image across the globe,” Szadziewski said.
 “So yes, there is an image problem.”

 Dru Gladney, a Uyghur scholar from Pomona College in California, said what worries China is that the Uyghurs' brand of Islam is “being tied into politics”.
-In the 1930s and ‘40s there were two attempts to establish an East Turkestan Republic with a Uyghur majority in Kashgar Province.
+In the 1930s and ‘40s there were two attempts to establish an East Turkestan Republic with a Uighur majority in Kashgar Province.

 Notwithstanding those strong sentiments, Gladney said that the Uyghurs “tend not to be resistant” to authorities.
-But he also pointed out that Uyghurs are “very frustrated” because “they feel disadvantaged” in their native land.
+But he also pointed out that Uighurs are “very frustrated” because “they feel disadvantaged” in their native land.

-Until now, the legitimacy of the Uyghurs’ claim of Xinjiang remains a contentious issue.
+Until now, the legitimacy of the Uighurs’ claim of Xinjiang remains a contentious issue.
 Bovingdon Gardner, a Central Asia expert at Indiana University said, “there is no clear international historical answer to the question”.
 But, he said, that also applies to China’s own claim to the area.